openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `claims_in_verified_claims_supported`: REQUIRED.
 JSON array containing all Claims supported within `verified_claims`.
 Claims that are not present in this array MUST NOT be returned within the `verified_claims` object.
 This array MUST have at least one member.

 `evidence_supported`: REQUIRED when one or more type of evidence is supported.
 JSON array containing all types of identity evidence the OP uses.
 This array MUST have at least one member.
-Members of this array SHOULD only be the types of evidence supported by the OP in the evidence element (see section 4.2.2 of [!@IDA-verified-claims]).
+Members of this array SHOULD only be the types of evidence supported by the OP in the evidence element (see section 4.2.2 of [@!IDA-verified-claims]).

 `documents_supported`: REQUIRED when `evidence_supported` contains "document".
 JSON array containing all identity document types utilized by the OP for identity verification.
 This array MUST have at least one member.